pogzyb/whodap/README.md

 - Have any questions or comments?
 - Anything that you'd like to see?

-Please feel free to reach out me (@pogzyb)
+Please post a question or comment.

 #### Roadmap

-First Alpha Release:
+Alpha Release:
 - Support for RDAP "domain" queries

 Coming Soon: